McDonnell Douglas DC-10 Moulds in 1:400 Scale

 Exhausts: Dragon look like they have produced different moulds for the exhausts with one doubling as the Late CF6-6/CF6-50/JT9D-20 and another representing the early CF6-6/CF6-50.
 Whilst understandable frankly its a bit of a mess as in the end they've really created two generic engines which don't accurately look like any of the separate real engines exactly.
 Dragon have gone the distance with the JT9D-59 engine of the Japanese series 40s however, which looks good.

-To be honest I've replaced my Dragon DC-10s with Aeroclassics, where I can, but that doesn't mean this isn't a great mould and still fits nicely amongst a modern collection.
+I've largely replaced my Dragon DC-10s with Aeroclassics versions, where I can, but that doesn't mean this isn't a great mould.
+I still own 11 examples and they still fit nicely in a modern collection.
+There have certainly been times where I've decided to stick with the Dragon version.

 Gemini Jets (2001-2014)